I Tried One Of Instagram's Favorite Couches — Sixpenny's Neva Sectional

 Update: Scroll to the bottom for my updated review after over a year of use.

-What Is Sixpenny?
+What is Sixpenny?

 Sixpenny is a direct-to-consumer furniture brand founded in 2017.
 The company specializes in linen seating (best known for their cloud-like sofas and chairs) catering to people who are looking for traditional style with modern upgrades in terms of colors and details.
 Sixpenny's mission is rooted in creating heirloom-style pieces — they want you to keep your purchase for several years, and so they source high-quality materials and hand-craft their frames.

-Neva Sectional Details
+Neva Sectional Sofa Details

-The Neva Sectional is one of Sixpenny's most popular pieces (other best-selling styles include the Gabriel and the Aria).
+The Neva Chaise Sectional is one of Sixpenny's most popular pieces (other best-selling styles include the Gabriel and the Aria).
 The details:

-• The four-piece sofa features removable cushions for both the backs and seats, stuffed with either down or poly filling.
+- The four-piece sofa features removable cushions for both the backs and seats, stuffed with either down or poly filling.

-• Each piece is modular, so even the ottoman that creates the chaise side of the sectional can be separated and attached to any part of the couch (or detached completely and used on its own).
+- Each piece is modular, so even the ottoman that creates the chaise side of the sectional can be separated and attached to any part of the couch (or detached completely and used on its own).

-• The base price is $4,799.
+- The base price is $4,249.

-• For the slipcover, you can choose from cotton canvas, a variety of different linens, or velvet.
+- For the slipcover, you can choose from cotton canvas, a variety of different linens, or velvet.
 All of the fabric options, aside from the cotton linen and cotton canvas, come with added price tags varying from $350-$700.

-• Like Sixpenny's other couches, the Neva slipcover is removable, and depending on the fabric you choose, can be dry cleaned or carefully washed at home.
+- Like Sixpenny's other couches, the Neva slipcover is removable, and depending on the fabric you choose, can be dry cleaned or carefully washed at home.

-• Choose from feather down or poly fill cushions.
+- Choose from feather down or poly fill cushions.

-• The frame is made of kiln-dried hardwood and plywood.
+- The frame is made of kiln-dried hardwood and plywood.

 My Experience